Shahil-tupac/Rock-paper-scissors/readme.md

-# Let's enjoy the game
+# Let's enjoy the game.